 It’s summer in the northern hemisphere and winter in southern hemisphere.
 That means it’s time for the Smashwords Summer/Winter Sale!
 Whether you’re looking for a great summer beach read or something to warm your heart in front of a crackling fireplace, you’ll find it here!

 The sale already features over 55,000 ebooks with deep discounts of 25%, 50%, 75% and FREE.
-Over 700 series starters are enrolled in the sale and available for free, joining over 6,000 series starters that are free every day.

 Browse by featured titles, discount levels, recently added, and recently purchased.
 Use our multi-dimensional search filters to drill down to your favorite subcategories.

 Be sure to visit the sale throughout the month because thousands of new titles will join the promotion each week as the month progresses.

 The two day trip was as close as you can get to an out of body experience, a step towards something else that resembled readjustment, more than change.
 The drive back home takes forever when all you want is to finally be by yourself, so you can analyze and categorize all aspects of a new experience.
 Closeness becomes overbearing, and indulging in another person’s company all of the sudden turns into an ordeal.
 Sex tends to bring people together, all the barriers or propriety and privacy are expunged and such devouring closeness allows for no personal space.
 Continue reading “Parallel Lives – Sample Fragment 55”